oguru/100-days-of-code/log.md

 **Progress**: Finished MVP of allotment site, learnt a decent amount of Vue and some Typescript, started making a turn based battle game using Vue + TS.

-**Today's Progress**: I still have a lot to learn about Vue, and Typescript in particular but I'm quite happy with what i've done over this time.
+**Progress**: I still have a lot to learn about Vue, and Typescript in particular but I'm quite happy with what i've done over this time.

+**Time Spent**: 50hrs

+### Day 81-91: 13-23.04.21

+**Progress**: Continued with the battle game, learnt some more Vue, Vuex, i18n and Vuetify.
+Wrote a readme for work frontend and implementing internationalisation.

+**Today's Progress**: Things are making more sense.
+I started to burn out a little as I was pretty much just working most of the time so i'm making sure I take some time for myself as well.

 **Time Spent**: 50hrs

 ### Template
 ### Day X: Date